Do Something Big!

-What do Google, Facebook, and iD Tech Camps have in common?
+What do Google, Facebook, Dropbox, and iD Tech Camps have in common?
 For Matthew, all three are a part of his resume.
 The iD Tech Camps and iD Programming Academy alum was selected to join Facebook as an intern on the company’s Platform Growth team.
 And at Google?
 He spent time as a software engineering intern on the Google Voice team, working on internal APIs and infrastructure for apps that need to make or receive phone calls.
+Today, he is a Software Engineering Intern at Dropbox, working on Mailbox.

 While setting the goal to work at such companies could be considered lofty, it’s something Matthew says he’s wanted to do for years.
 When it comes to embarking on the journey to satisfy such ambitions, Matthew gives much of the credit to iD.